lentil1016/descheduler/README.md

 # descheduler
 A descheduler server for kubernetes cluster.

-This scheduler run as a server, and it makes evicting decisions more "gentlely".
+This scheduler runs as a server, and it makes evicting decisions more "gentlely".

-Every time it assess resource status of the cluster and evicts certain number of pods(defined by `spec.rules.maxEvictSize` in config file),  waits for replica sets pods of which is evicted rebounded to fully ready, then reassess the cluster and evicting again.
+Every time it assess resource status of the cluster and evicts certain number of pods(defined by `spec.rules.maxEvictSize` in config file).
+Then it waits for replica sets pods of which is evicted rebounded to fully ready.
+Then it reassess the cluster and do another evicting again.

-It says you can get the nutrition you need from either food or pills, and this descheduler is the food, [kubernetes-incubator/descheduler](https://github.com/kubernetes-incubator/descheduler) is the pills.
+It says you can get the nutrition you need from either food or pills, and I believe [kubernetes-incubator/descheduler](https://github.com/kubernetes-incubator/descheduler) is the pills, this project is the food.

 ## Feature